 The most difficult part of laying a brick path is arguably setting the foundation, which consists of digging into the topsoil, and then laying a base of gravel and sand.
 Exact recommendations vary, but according to professional Dustin Carrier, you'll need to dig a 10- to 12-inch (25.4- to 30.5-centimeter) trench into the ground where the path will lie.
 Dig and cut out any tree roots you come across.
 Using a compactor machine (which you can rent), pack the soil down flat.

 Next, lay landscape fabric down over the soil, which allows water to fall through but keeps soil separate from base.
 Pour a 3- to 4-inch (7.6- to 10.2-centimeter) layer of gravel base onto the fabric, compact it, and repeat the process for a solid base.
 Finish the base with a 1-inch (2.5-centimeter) layer of sand.
 Smooth the sand out with a 2 x 4 board cut to the proper length.
 Drag the board along guide rails for a level surface.
 You might consider hiring a professional to do the grunt work of the foundation for you, and you can choose to lay the bricks yourself afterward.

 Working from the sides, lay the bricks in your desired pattern.
 Use the compactor again to level the bricks into the sand underneath for a smooth surface.
 Finally, pour sand over the walkway and use a push broom to fill it into the cracks.
 Wet the path to settle the sand, and repeat with more sand until the joints are tightly filled.

-For lots more information on DIY projects, see the links on the next page.
+For lots more information on DIY projects, see the links below.